 - Notice of Public Hearing: September 7, 2017 (Acrobat, 77 KB)

-- Reds Meadow Road Improvements Project Draft Environmental Assessment and Initial Study (Acrobat, 63.45 MB)
+- Reds Meadow Road Improvements Project - Final Environmental Assessment with Finding of No Significant Impact and Initial Study with Mitigated Negative Declaration (Acrobat, 6.61 MB)

 Key Project Dates

 Advertise: Fall 2021

 Narrow one-lane section of Reds Meadow Road.